Jomo Kenyatta: Childhood

-A member of the Kikuyu people, Kenyatta was born Kamau wa Muigai in the small rural village of Ngenda.
+A member of the Kikuyu people, Kenyatta was born with the name Kamau in the small rural village of Ngenda.
 Birth records were not then kept among the Kikuyu, and Kenyatta's date of birth is not known.
 One biographer, Jules Archer, suggested he was probably born in 1890 or 1891, although a fuller analysis by Jeremy Murray-Brown suggested a birth c.
 1897 or 1898.
-Kenyatta's father was named Mūigai, and his mother Wambūi,.
+Kenyatta's father was named Mūigai, and his mother Wambūi.
 They lived in a homestead near River Thiririka, where they raised crops and bred sheep and goats.
 Mūigai was sufficiently wealthy that he could afford to keep several wives, each living in a separate nyũmba (hut).

 Kenyatta was raised according to traditional Kikuyu custom and belief, and was taught the skills needed to herd the family flock.
 When he was 10 years old, his earlobes were pierced to mark his transition from childhood.
-Wambūi, subsequently bore another son, Kongo, shortly before Mūigai died.
-In keeping with Kikuyu tradition, Wambūi, then married her late husband's younger brother, Ngengi.
+Wambūi subsequently bore another son, Kongo, shortly before Mūigai died.
+In keeping with Kikuyu tradition, Wambūi then married her late husband's younger brother, Ngengi.
 Kenyatta then took the name of Kamau wa Ngengi ("Kamau, son of Ngengi").
-Wambūi, bore her new husband a son, whom they also named Mūigai, after Kenyatta's biological father.
-Ngengi was harsh and resentful toward the three boys, and Wambui decided to take her youngest son to live with her parental family in present-day Kikuyu, near the site of the Thogoto Mission.
+Wambūi bore her new husband a son, whom they also named Mūigai.
+Ngengi was harsh and resentful toward the three boys, and Wambūi decided to take her youngest son to live with her parental family further north.
 It was there that she died, and Kenyatta—who was very fond of the younger Mūigai—travelled to collect his infant half-brother.
 Kenyatta then moved in with his grandfather, Kongo wa Magana, and assisted the latter in his role as a traditional healer.

 "Missionaries have done a lot of good work because it was through the missionary that many of the Kikuyu got their first education ... and were able to learn how to read and write ...
 Also, the medical side of it: the missionary did very well.
 At the same time I think the missionaries ... did not understand the value of the African custom, and many of them tried to stamp out some of the customs without knowing the part they play in the life of the Kikuyu ...
 They upset the life of the people."